drinkingtheink/circle-generator/README.md

 ### [Create some for yourself.](http://circler.surge.sh/)

 ### Notes About the Generated Circles:
+* They are absolutely positioned and can align themselves along almost any top or right aligment
+* They have variable z-index settings to provide for stacking visualizations
 * They could be of any opacity (so some may be invisible)
 * They can have a fill, a stroke, or both
 * The stroke is also variable, as is stroke-width and stroke-dasharray